akramj13/akramj13/README.md

 </div>

 ### My name is Akram ...
-and I'm an 18 year old software developer, focused on leveraging **cutting-edge technologies** to build ideas that can have an impact.
+and I'm a software developer, focused on leveraging **cutting-edge technologies** to build ideas that can have an impact.
 I'm particularly interested in **machine learning**, **natural language processing**, and **data science** in the realm of financial applications!

 Find my resume [here](https://github.com/akramj13/resume/blob/main/files/rendercv_output/Akram_Jamil_CV.pdf).